 7. Once you're as far up as possible, cut through the meat at the top vertebrae and twist the neck off.

-8. Bring to the taxidermist or freeze immediately in double plastic garbage bags to prevent damage.
+9. Bring to us or freeze immediately in double plastic garbage bags to prevent damage.
 Do not allow thawing and refreezing of your specimen.
 Keep it dry, cool and bug free for the best results.